The Forgotten Buddhist Origins of India’s Ayurvedic Medicine

 One important example of this “Hinduization” is the introductory passages in the Sanskrit texts like Charakasamhita which claim their origins in the Vedas.
 Debiprasad Chattopadhyay (see below) explains this by saying: “The fact that ayurvedic texts claim to ‘derive from’ the Veda is not evidence for medical history, but rather evidence of a bid by medical authors [of that time, i.e., of the early centuries CE Gupta period] for social acceptance and religious sanction.”

-Classical Ayurveda thus has its origins in a wide variety of individuals and groups who separated early on from mainstream Vedic society, became wandering groups of healers, and then consolidated their accumulated knowledge in several ways including, most importantly, the Buddhist canon.
+Classical Ayurveda thus has its origins in a wide variety of individuals and groups who separated early on from mainstream Vedic society, became wandering groups of healers, and then consolidated their accumulated knowledge in several ways including, most importantly, in the Buddhist canon.
 The remarkable Sanskrit texts of Charakasamhita and Sushrutasamhita derived their content from this consolidated knowledge and rational ways of thinking.

 According to Manu, certain modes of obtaining livelihood are too derogatory to be normally allowed to the dvija-s or members of the privileged classes.
 Only under exceptional conditions causing dire distress, the law-giver grudgingly allows the dvija-s to go in for these.
 Their list, as given by the law-giver, is : vidyā Silpam bhrtih sevå goraksam vipanih krsih,” i.e. learning, crafts, wage-earning, servitude, cattle-raising, shopkeeping, agriculture, etc.